Discrete Abelian lattice gauge theories on a ladder and their dualities with quantum clock models: Numerical investigations

-\paragraph{Results for \texorpdfstring{$N=4$}{N=4}} The $\Z_4$ ladder LGT has four superselection sectors.
-The behaviour of half-ladder Wilson loops as function of $\lambda$ is shown in Fig.~\ref{fig:z4_wilson}.
+The $\Z_4$ ladder LGT have four superselection sectors.
+The behaviour of half-ladder Wilson loops as function of $\lambda$ is shown in Fig.~\ref{fig:wilson_loops_Z4}.
 As in the previous models, for $n=0$ we see a deconfined point at $\lambda = 0$, followed by a sharp transition to a confined phase.
 The sector $n=2$, which has no longitudinal field, is the only one to present a clear DCPT for $\lambda \approx 1$, as it is expected from the fact that the $4$-clock model is equivalent to two decoupled Ising chains \cite{ortiz2012dualities}.

-In the two equivalent sectors $n=1$ and $3$, where the longitudinal field is complex, the Wilson loop shows a peculiar behaviour, at least for the largest size ($L=10$) of the chain: it decreases fast as soon $\lambda > 0$, to stabilize to a finite value in the region $0.5 \lesssim \lambda \lesssim 1$, before tending to zero.
-The characteristics of this phase would deserve a deeper analysis, that we plan to do in a future work.
-For $\lambda \gtrsim 1$, the system enters a deconfined phase with a double degenerate ground state, as for the $\Z_3$ model.
+In the two equivalent sectors $n=1$ and $3$, where the longitudinal field coupling is complex, the Wilson loop shows a peculiar behaviour, at least for the largest size ($L=10$) of the chain: it decreases fast as soon $\lambda > 0$, to stabilize to a finite value in the region $0.5 \lesssim \lambda \lesssim 1$, before decreasing to zero.
+As for the $N=4$ case, we present a deeper analysis of this situation in Sec.~\ref{sub:crossover_region}.
+For $\lambda \gtrsim 1$, the system enters a confined phase with a double degenerate ground state, as for the $\Z_3$ model.